 He considered that God is able to raise people even from the dead, from which he also received him back as a type.Hebrews 11:19(NASB)

 The early verses of Hebrews 11 begin an in-depth exposition of faith.
-It explains that faith is required to receive God's acceptance, approval and rewards.
-It begins to list examples, and the achievements of a succession of Old Testament men and women of faith.
+It explains that faith is required to receive God's acceptance, approval, and rewards.
+It begins by listing examples and the achievements of a succession of Old Testament men and women of faith.
 The later verses in this chapter list far too many heroes to name them all or discuss their various exploits and experiences.
-Nevertheless, the chapter's concluding statement explains that although the hopes of these great heros has not yet been realised, God has planned something better for them and for us.
+Nevertheless, the chapter's concluding statement explains that although the hopes of these great heroes has not yet been realised, God has planned something better for them and for us.

-An extended discourse on the patriarchs Abraham, Isaac and Jacob begins in verse 8, together with a testimonial of the faith of his wife, Sarah.
-We are told that many years earlier Abraham believed God and obeyed His word when he was called to leave his homeland and go to a place, where he would receive as an inheritance from the Lord.
+An extended discourse on the patriarchs Abraham, Isaac, and Jacob, begins in verse 8, together with a testimonial of the faith of Abraham's wife, Sarah.
+We are told that many years earlier Abraham believed God and obeyed His Word when he was called to leave his homeland and go to a place where he would receive as an inheritance from the Lord.

-Heavenly Father, thank You for the many ways You teach us the truth of Your redemptive plan and for examples of men of faith, like Abraham, who trusted You when severely tested and was used as an example of living our life by faith.
-I pray that my faith in You may grow and mature, and that no matter what circumstances happen in this life - I will trust You with all my heart and not lean on my own understanding or imagination - this I ask in Jesus name and for His greater glory, AMEN.
+Heavenly Father, thank You for the many ways You teach us the truth of Your redemptive plan and for the example of Abraham, a man of faith who trusted You when severely tested and was used as an example of living our life by faith.
+I pray that my faith in You may grow and mature and that no matter what circumstances happen in this life, I will trust You with all my heart and not lean on my own understanding or imagination.
+This I ask in Jesus' name and for His greater glory, AMEN.